- Admissions & Aid

 You can read more about FERPA on our Registrar's page.

-In addition to speaking directly with a professor or academic advisor, your student also can go to the Academic Resource Center for one-on-one tutoring, advising or other academic assistance.
+In addition to speaking directly with a professor or academic advisor, your student also can go to the Student Success Center for one-on-one tutoring, advising or other academic assistance.
 Trained professionals in our Counseling Center and Health and Wellness Center also can support your student in addressing any physical or mental health-related issues.
 If your student needs help deciding on a career path, landing an internship, or preparing to land a full-time position after graduation, our Career Development Center is ready to assist.

 Accounting - CPA Track*